 2. Women appear more prone to stress than men

-Women are more likely to experience of stressed compared to their male counterparts.
+Women are more likely to experience

 This doesn’t mean that men don’t experience stress.
 Instead, men are more likely to try to escape from the stress and not exhibit any signs.